Joy-less/Holo/README.md

 An error or control code thrown up the call stack.
 - `stringify():Str` - returns (`message()` + "\n" + `strack_trace()`)
-- `new(message:Box? = null)` - returns an exception instance with the given message
+- `new(message:Obj? = null)` - returns an exception instance with the given message
-- `message():Box` - returns the exception message
+- `message():Obj` - returns the exception message
 - `set_message():Str` - sets the exception message
 - `stack_trace():Table` - returns each line of the call stack (including external lines from C#)

 #### WeakReference (WeakRef)

-Holds a reference to a box without preventing it from being garbage collected.
+Holds a reference to an object without preventing it from being garbage collected.
 - `stringify():Str` - returns (`message()` + "\n" + `stack_trace()`)
-- `target():Box` - returns the weakly referenced box
+- `target():Obj` - returns the weakly referenced object
-- `set_target(value:Box):null` - sets the weakly referenced box
+- `set_target(value:Obj):null` - sets the weakly referenced object
 - `is_alive():Bool` - returns true if the weak reference is still valid

 #### Thread